Bible Reading: Romans 12:3-8

 Since we are all one body in Christ, we belong to each other, and each of us needs all the others.
 Romans 12:5

-Your body parts are getting together for a meeting.
-The chairman, your hand, calls the meeting to order—your hand, after all, is the only one who can grip a gavel.
-In a surprise first piece of business, your big toes step to the podium.
-“We quit!” they shout.
+YOUR BODY PARTS are getting together for a meeting.
+The chairperson, your hand, gripping a gavel, calls the meeting to order.
+In a surprise first piece of business, your big toes step to the podium and say, “We quit.”

 “What are you talking about, Toes?” growls your belly.